zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 {{% alert color="info" %}}

-As of Mendix 10.16.0, you can configure a Consumed REST service using the New Version or the Classic Version.
+As of Studio Pro 10.16.0, you can configure a Consumed REST service using the New Version or the Classic Version.
 It is recommended to use the New Version, as the Classic version will be removed in a future release.

 {{% /alert %}}